alireza-amirsamimi/Arc-Dark-Docky-themes/README.md

 https://github.com/eti1337/arc-theme-orange

-I made some themes for docky based on arck dark themes in Blue and Red and orange colors
+I made some themes for docky based on arc dark themes in Blue and Red and orange colors

 I forked my project from this project

 https://github.com/Hippyjake/Numix-Themes-For-Docky

-and changed it for Arck-Dark-themes
+and changed it for Arc-Dark-themes

 ## Installation
 To install themese clone or download repository and run install file (make sure that git installed on your system)